lwiniwar/pyForMetrix/README.md

 First, we need a point cloud dataset.
 You can use your own or download a sample dataset, e.g. from the City of Vancouver: https://webtransfer.vancouver.ca/opendata/2018LiDAR/4830E_54560N.zip

-Unzip this file to find a `.las`-File
+Unzip this file after download to find a `.las`-File, which we will use in the following.

 We need to read in the point cloud into a numpy array.
 Depending on the metrics we will derive later, different attributes also have to be loaded in.
 In this example, the 3D point cloud along with classification and